juannat7/jax-rrtmgp/README.md

 ## License

 Licensed under the Apache License, Version 2.0.
-This implementation is based on the original RRTMGP Fortran code by Eli Mlawer and Robert Pincus.
+This implementation is based on the JAX port of the original RRTMGP Fortran code by Eli Mlawer and Robert Pincus, originally included in [swirl-jatmos](https://github.com/google-research/swirl-jatmos).

 ## Citation